rogerboesch/x16-emulator/xcode/README.md

 iOS Version
 --------
-This is a fork to work on the iOS version.
-Its's currently a quick and dirty implementation (work in progress).
+*This is a fork to work on the iOS version.
+Its's currently a quick and dirty implementation (work in progress).*

-iOS Version writen by Roger Boesch.
+* iOS Version is writen by Roger Boesch.

-Official version of Commander X16 emulator see [here](/)
+* Official version of Commander X16 emulator see [here](/)

 iOS Features
 --------